 - Cucumber

-- Kampyo (cooked and flavoured gourd strips)
+- Kampyo (cooked and flavored gourd strips)

 - Shiso/Ooba (perilla leaves)